Duma arson attack: Response

-On 3 January, 2016, Hussein Dawabsha, the father of Riham, urged for a new intifada and was quoted saying "those who burned my family should themselves be burned" and, after stating that Israel does not punish Jewish terrorists according to their deeds, he added that "Only an intifada will avenge the death of the Dawabsha family.
-They should continue with more attacks, having faith in Allah.
-Only in this way we will achieve our rights."
-By this, he referred to a wave of stabbing and car-ramming attacks which started in October 2015.

 Reprisals

 On 14 August 2015, a gas station was firebombed on Route 60 near the West Bank settlement Eli.
 Later, two Palestinian from Awarta, members of the PFLP, claimed the attack was a retaliation for the firebombing at Duma.

 Several media outlets have additionally attributed the wave of stabbing attacks by Palestinians from late 2015 through 2016 at least partly to the Duma arson killings as well as Israeli delays in pressing charges against any suspects.

 May 2018 fire

 On 11 May 2018, another Dawabsheh clan home was destroyed in the village of Duma near the occupied West Bank city of Nablus; all family members were barely able to escape injury.
-While some Palestinians said Jewish settlers were responsible for the fire, others said the fire was the result of score settling within the village.
+Palestinians said Jewish settlers were responsible for the fire.
 The police investigation concluded the fire was likely caused by an electrical short circuit.